-Secondly, my strongest conviction that I have for becoming a doctor in alternative medicine and a herbalist, was my desire to help people get better naturally without the use of drugs and surgery.
+Secondly, my strongest conviction that I have for becoming a doctor in alternative medicine and an herbalist was my desire to help people get better naturally without the use of drugs and surgery.
 My son Luca was born in June of 2006.
-From the beginning he was never a happy baby, he was always fussy, and he never slept through the night (one hour at the most) so nights were long.
-He never ate well and he would cry most of the time.
+From the beginning, he was never a happy baby.
+He was always fussy, and he never slept through the night (one hour at the most), so nights were long.
+He never ate well, and he would cry most of the time.
 The doctors said that it was normal and that he needed to eat more regularly, etc. Unfortunately, a few months after his birth, and multiple doctor visits later, the reason behind his behavior was uncovered: he had a stage 4 neuroblastoma on the left adrenal, about the size of a football, taking up half of the space in his abdomen.
-Back then, where he was treated at, the doctors said they rarely saw this type of cancer on a child, especially not a stage 4 type.
-They were puzzled at how to approach his case.
+Back then, where he was treated, the doctors said they rarely saw this type of cancer on a child, especially not a stage 4 type.
+They were puzzled at how to approach this case.
 After days of talking and studying his situation, they came up with a plan of action which included 7 rounds of chemotherapy, 30 daily sessions of radiation, and 2 rounds of autologous stem cell transplants.
-Autologous stem cell transplant is where blood is taken from the patient and a very strong chemo is used to kill the cancer cells in the bloodstream along with the blood cells (which means there is no longer any immune system) then the blood is reintroduced back into the patient in hope that there is no cancer in it in order to rebuild the immune system back up.
-We were not okay with this but they convinced us that it was the only way to “cure” his cancer, even though they said the success rate would be about 30%.
-Because they used the fear factor, they talked us into doing the treatments and we reluctantly agreed.
+Autologous stem cell transplant is where blood is taken from the patient and a very strong chemo is used to kill the cancer cells in the bloodstream along with the blood cells (which means there is no longer any immune system.
+Then the blood is reintroduced back into the patient in hope that there is no cancer in it in order to rebuild the immune system back up.
+I was not okay with this, but they convinced me that it was the only way to “cure” his cancer, even though they said the success rate would be about 30%.
+Because they used the fear factor, they talked me into doing the treatments and I reluctantly agreed.

 Starting from the first round of chemotherapy, I knew there was something wrong.
 Luca did not respond well and got sicker.
-As a matter of fact, I was in the hospital with him every week because there was always something wrong, mostly because of the side effects from the chemo.
-He was losing weight, not eating good, did not grow anymore, did not meet the milestones that children at his age would, he was septic and ended up in the PICU on the strongest antibiotics.
+As a matter of fact, I was in the hospital with him every week because there was always something wrong, mostly because of the side effects of the chemo.
+He was losing weight, not eating good, not growing anymore, not meeting the milestones that children at his age would.
+He was septic and ended up in the PICU on the strongest antibiotics.
 There were several times when we thought that we were going to lose him.
-This was simply a nightmare… But it also made me realized there was something wrong going on with the whole medical system.
-I could not believe there was no other options or I should say better options than chemo and radiation.
+This was simply a nightmare… But, it also made me realized there was something wrong going on with the whole medical system.
+I could not believe there were no other options, or I should say better options than chemo and radiation.
 So, I started to research and read about alternatives.
 I read everything I could put my hands on.
-After months of intense research, I realized that we were on the wrong path: chemo does not cure cancer.
-As a matter of fact, it causes cancer!
+After months of intense research, I realized that I was on the wrong path.
 In my reading, I came across Nutrition Response Testing and how it can identify nutritional deficiencies and imbalances in the body.
 Unfortunately, it was too late for my little Luca.
-All the damage done by the chemotherapy treatments and autologous stem cell transplants was not reversible.
+All the damage done by the chemotherapy treatments and autologous stem cell transplants were not reversible.
 The cancer had spread to his liver, bones, and brain.
-He hit the point of no-return and he passed a few weeks later.
+He hit the point of no return and he passed away a few weeks later.

-This was a huge wake up call for me.
+This was a huge wake-up call for me.
 This hard reality made me realized that the medical system is completely wrong at addressing people’s issues.
 In fact, they don’t help at all.
-They use medications to mask symptoms.
-And as in Luca’s case, they made it worse.
+They use medications to mask symptoms, and in Luca’s case, they made it worse.
 Since then, I have been determined to really help people.
 The eastern medicine approach is based on the fact that every organ and tissue system is interconnected.
 They all work together as a whole.
-Using Nutrition Response Testing, we can identify precisely where the issue is coming from in the body so we can rebalance the body naturally.
-We are strong believers that the body is meant to heal itself, and it does when you provide what it needs to properly function.
+Using Nutrition Response Testing, I can identify precisely where the issue is coming from in the body, so I can rebalance the body naturally.
+I am a strong believer that the body is meant to heal itself, and it does when you provide what it needs to properly function.